Immigration and Naturalization Service v. Cardoza-Fonseca: Majority opinion

 A person is eligible for the discretionary relief of asylum if he is a refugee by being "unable or unwilling to return to, and is unwilling or unable to avail themselves of the protection of, [their home] country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion."
 In contrast, a person is eligible for the mandatory relief of withholding deportation by demonstrating a "clear probability of persecution" if he is returned to his country.
-Because statutes governing the different forms of relief describe the showing the alien must make in different terms, the Court reasoned that they are different.
+Because statutes governing the different forms of relief describe the showing the noncitizen must make in different terms, the Court reasoned that they are different.

 Furthermore, a "well-founded fear" is different and can be lower than, a "clear probability" of persecution.

 Three aspects of the legislative history of Congress's definition of asylum bolstered the Court's conclusion.
 Firstly, before 1980 Congress added the words "well-founded" to the definition of "asylum" to conform the US definition to the United Nations Protocol regarding refugees.
 Next, the 1980 Refugee Act pushed the goal of conforming US law with the UN Protocol Relating to the Status of Refugees.
 Indeed, the Refugee Act's definition of a "refugee" was virtually identical to the protocol's, which required contracting nations to establish a category of immigrants for whom discretionary grants of asylum were available, which the 1980 act did precisely.
 Then, Congress expressly rejected a proposal by the Senate to make the standards for eligibility for asylum and withholding of deportation the same.

-Then, the INS argued it would be anomalous to have a lower standard for asylum that afforded greater benefits to an alien than withholding deportation.
+Then, the INS argued it would be anomalous to have a lower standard for asylum that afforded greater benefits to a noncitizen than withholding deportation.
 (Asylum allows a person to become a lawful permanent resident of the United States, but withholding deportation is subject to quotas from certain countries and conditional on deportation to a hospitable third country not being available.)
 That argument overlooked the fact that asylum is "discretionary" on the part of the Attorney General, but withholding of deportation is "mandatory."